 A written contract has always been an integral part of doing transactions since the invention of pen and paper.
 At the dawn of the digital age, print-sign-scan-send was the trend.

 Today, contracts can be widely recognized and legally bonded while being purely paperless.
-Choose an electronic signature software that integrates well with your other systems and meets security requirements while being not overly complicated to use.
+Choose the best electronic signature software that integrates well with your other systems and meets security requirements while being not overly complicated to use.

 4. Email Marketing and Social Media Influencing